tdeveaux14/item-information-for-ebay/README.md

 ## Supported sites

-Australia, Canada, Ireland, Malaysia, Philippines, Singapore, United Kingdom, United States
+Australia, Canada, Ireland, Malaysia, Singapore, United Kingdom, United States

 ## How to use it